Not many people can say they grew up on a hill that overlooked the battlefields of history. But Jesus could.

 How could He not have envisioned it?

-Question: Have you ever tried to share with family or your hometown?
-How did it go?
-You can leave a comment by clicking here.
+Tell me what you think: Have you ever tried to share with family or your hometown?
+To leave a comment, just click here.